chartingshow/crypto-firewall/DISCRIMINATION_POLICY.md

 All individuals involved in any harassment complaint will be asked to maintain the confidentiality of the discussions which are held.

-Summer CMS will treat all complaints of harassment seriously, however if it is established during any investigation that you have made a capricious, false or malicious accusation or your complaint is without foundation, then you yourself may be subject to disciplinary action.
+Charting Show will treat all complaints of harassment seriously, however if it is established during any investigation that you have made a capricious, false or malicious accusation or your complaint is without foundation, then you yourself may be subject to disciplinary action.